zlanguage/zcomp/README.md

 # Docs
 The docs are on the offical [Z Website](https://zlanguage.github.io/).

-# Z 0.1.9 is out!
+# Z 0.1.10 is out!
 New features:
-- Enhanced Number Literals
+- Negative Numbers Work Again
+- Infix Operators Evaluate Left-Right
+- ORDER OF OPERATIONS